ZosBHAI/tech_notes/technical_notes/Azure_Fabric.md

 > - When you anticipate fact updates or deletions, you should include attributes in the fact table to help identify the fact rows to modify.
 Be sure to index these columns to support efficient modification operations.

 ## Dimensions
+### NULL in Dimensions
+- NULL should not be there in the FK
+- **Always replace nulls** in dimension attributes with **descriptive placeholders**:
+	- E.g., “No Promotion Available”, “No Category”, or “Unknown”.
+    - For date dimensions, use a valid placeholder like `1900-01-01`.
+- **Why replace nulls in dimensions?**
+	- Nulls are **ambiguous** and confusing to end users.
+    - Descriptive values improve **clarity and usability** in reports.
+    - BI tools may **ignore nulls** by default in visualizations and groupings, causing misleading results.

 ### Handling Hierarchical Structures
 - **Balanced hierarchy**
 - **Unbalanced hierarchy (Parent-Child, e.g., Employee-Manager)**
 - In a dimension it is better to transform and store the hierarchy levels in the dimension as columns.
+- Never normalize hierarchical data by building a Star Schema like pattern.
+Rather denormalize the data .
+Include the `product` and `category` in the same table.
+Create a `single flattened table` combining all the `product` and `categories`.
+- **Create combined attributes for better usability**:
+	- - Examples:
+	    - `Year_Quarter` = “2023-Q2”
+         - `City_State` = “Nashville, TN”
+	- Especially helpful when:
+	    - Attribute names are **ambiguous** (e.g., same city name in multiple states).
+	    - Users want **quick filtering/grouping** in BI tools.

   - **If using parent-child relationships in Power BI**, avoid them for large dimensions.
-  > - **Snip:** If you choose not to naturalize the hierarchy, you can still create a hierarchy based on a parent-child relationship in a Power BI semantic model.However, this approach isn't recommended for large dimensions.
+  > - **Snip:** If you choose not to naturalize the hierarchy, you can still create a hierarchy based on a parent-child relationship in a Power BI semantic model.
+However, this approach isn't recommended for large dimensions.

 ### Managing Historical Change
 - **SCD Type 1**